jmussman/okta-beware-swa/README.md

 1. In this repository click the green *Code* button.
 1. In the popup select the *Codespace* tab and click the green *Open in Codespace* button.
 1. A new tab will open with a random Codespace name, make sure you are viewing it.
-1. Wait for the Codespace to build and the application to launch; a message idicating it is listening will appear on the VSCode terminal window.
+1. Wait for the Codespace to build and the application to launch; a message indicating it is listening will appear on the VSCode terminal window.
 1. Make a note of the Codespace URL where the application is listening, this is what will be configured at Okta.

 ### Testing the application (locally or in a Codespace)